 The subtle message – there is more than one pathway to wellness

 Many things we do in life can be accomplished in a number of ways.
 Take something as simple as traveling from one place in your town to another.
 Your means of transportation could vary from walking, riding a bicycle, taking a bus or taxi, or driving your own vehicle.
 Your route could vary from dirt roads, city streets to state highways to interstate freeways.
 Your trip could be interrupted by excessive traffic, a motor vehicle accident, a construction detour or even a monsoon downpour which floods the local streets.
 The bottom line is this: Going from point A to point B can involve many different pathways, so too, there are many pathways to wellness and recovery.

 The 2013 theme poster depicts pathways that intersect with major stops along the way: prevention, empowerment, treatment, accomplishment and education.
-Here you can read the SAMSHA overview: Together on the Pathways to Wellness or download a pdf of the overview.
+Here you can read the SAMSHA overview: Together on the Pathways to Wellness.

 Getting involved in National Recovery Month 2013